OmniOneID/did-release/unrelease-V1.0.1.0/OpenDID_Installation_Guide-V1.0.0.1.md

 6. The 'Identification Information' screen appears, allowing you to enter the data for the National ID VC.
 You need to input Birthdate, Address, License Number, and Issue Date.
 No specific format is required.
 After entering all VC data, click the `Save` button.<br/>
    <img src="./images/issuer_register_5.jpg" width="200" height="400"/>

+ ---
+> ⚠️ Note
+> Currently, the entered VC information is not actually used.
+> The VC input scenario will be updated and applied in June.
+> Until then, the key of each VC claim will be used as its value.
+---

-7. The message 'Please input a PIN' appears, and a screen prompts you to enter the PIN.
+3. The message 'Please input a PIN' appears, and a screen prompts you to enter the PIN.
 Enter the 6-digit number.<br/>
    <img src="./images/issuer_register_6.jpg" width="200" height="400"/>

-8. A 'Success' message appears, confirming that the VC issuance was successful.
+4. A 'Success' message appears, confirming that the VC issuance was successful.
 Click the `OK` button.<br/>
    <img src="./images/issuer_register_7.jpg" width="200" height="400"/>

-9. Return to the main page and confirm that the issued National ID VC is displayed.
+5. Return to the main page and confirm that the issued National ID VC is displayed.
 Click on the National ID VC.<br/>
    <img src="./images/issuer_register_8.jpg" width="200" height="400"/>

-10. Confirm that the detailed claims of the National ID VC are displayed on the screen.<br/>
+6. Confirm that the detailed claims of the National ID VC are displayed on the screen.<br/>
     <img src="./images/issuer_register_9.jpg" width="200" height="400"/>

 <br/>